-Remind your students about the standards to which they are held and consider sending the following to your students:
+Remind students about the standards to which they are held and consider sending the following to your students:

 - review CU’s Honor Code and the standards to which you are held at CU.